8 Exercise Solutions

 Exercise 1 Solution

-Answer: The proportion of river water in piezometer P2 is calculated to be 25% using 2H values, and 20% using chloride concentrations.
-The corresponding proportions of regional groundwater in piezometer P2 are then 75% and 80% using 2H and chloride, respectively.
+Answer: The proportion of river water in piezometer P2 is calculated to be 25 percent using 2H values, and 20 percent using chloride concentrations.
+The corresponding proportions of regional groundwater in piezometer P2 are then 75 percent and 80 percent using 2H and chloride, respectively.

 Details: Equation 7 can be re-arranged to